3D Finite Element Structural Analysis

 - Importing from the extensive database of AISC steel, Aluminum Association, and Wood data bases as well as European and Australian standards provided with the application.

-- Using CADRE Analytics' application CADRE Profiler to derive custom section properties.
+- Using CADRE Analytics' application CADRE Profiler to derive free-form custom section properties of sections which may include multiple materials.

 Plate type finite elements